ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 ### Current behavior

-Users can currently refine their GitHub notifications with specific filters.
+In order to understand the current behavior you need to understand what a GitHub notification is.

+Notifications provide updates about the **activities** and **conversations** you're interested in.
-Notifications can be of different types: `Issue`, `Pull request` or `Vulnerability alert`.
+In the Octobox context, they can be of three different types: `Issue`, `Pull request` or `Vulnerability alert`.

+Users can currently **refine** their notifications with **specific filters**.

 Here is a list of some filters that can be used: